About Kerry Walford

 Kerry Walford is a Canadian Landscape Painter living in Southern Ontario.
 She received a Bachelor of fine arts degree from York University in 2006 where she immersed herself in painting, drawing & historical techniques for 4 years.
 She went on to study Interior Design at Sheridan College, receiving a diploma in Interior Design in 2009, which enabled her to dabble in both fields for several years.
 Kerry has participated in several juried exhibitions including the One-of-a-Kind Show (Toronto), the Artist Project (Toronto), and various outdoor art shows.
 Her works are represented through Ontario Galleries including the Art Gallery of Burlington, the Art Gallery of Hamilton, Paula White Diamond Art Gallery (Waterloo), and Wildwood Art Gallery & Studio (Cayuga).
 Her works are in private collections across Canada and the United States.
 She has been teaching adult & children’s art lessons since 2014 and finds it extremely rewarding.
-Kerry became an active member in the Federation of Canadian Artist in 2020.
+Kerry became an Active Member in the Federation of Canadian Artists in 2020.